AVEVA/AVEVA-Samples/docs/Cloud_Operations.md

     <tr>
     <td align="middle" valign="top">
       <b>
-        <a href="docs/PI_TO_ADH_READ_DATA.md"> PI to ADH Read Only Streams </a>
+        <a href="docs/PI_TO_ADH_READ_DATA.md"> PI to Cds Read Only Streams </a>
       </b>
       <br />
-      Covers how to invoke SDS REST APIs via the sample client libraries to read data from PI to ADH streams ingressed to Data Hub.
+      Covers how to invoke SDS REST APIs via the sample client libraries to read data from PI to Cds streams ingressed to CONNECT data services.
       <br />
       <br />
       <table align="middle">